 Now can you see why, if you’re serious about growing your business around a blog, or blogging to generate business, whether it’s affiliate sales, lead generation or AdSense clicks, the best option for most people is self-hosted WordPress.

 - WordPress is free to download and you can use it on as many sites as you like

-- Most hosting companies make it easy to install WordPress through your hosting account
+- Most hosting companies make it easy to install WordPress on your hosting account

 - You have access to hundreds/thousands of free and premium themes from the dashboard

-- You can install as many free or premium plugins as you like (before you go crazy, read The Trouble With (Some) WordPress Plugins)
+- You can install as many free or premium plugins as you like (before you go crazy and install tons of plugins, read The Trouble With (Some) WordPress Plugins)